narf9995/CARPS/README.md

 ### Relationships

 Named Characters start the game with 1 Major Ally, 1 Minor Ally, 1 Nemesis, 1 Major Debt they owe, & 1 Minor Debt owed to them.
-You may choose these items yourself or roll for them on the tables below
+You may choose these items yourself or roll for them on the tables below.

 ### Items

 Named Characters start the game with 1 Major Significant Item, 1 Minor Significant item, & 5 Mundane Items.
-You may choose these items yourself or roll for them on the tables below
+You may choose these items yourself or roll for them on the tables below.

 ### 4-1: Significant Items, Major